hoodiecrow/ConsTcl/README.md

 }
 ```

-`read-eof` checks a number of characters for possible end-of-file objects.
+`read-eof` checks a number of objects for possible end-of-file objects.
 If it
 finds one, it returns **from its caller** with the EOF value.

 <table border=1><thead><tr><th colspan=2 align="left">read-eof (internal)</th></tr></thead><tr><td>args</td><td>some characters</td></tr></table>